-06. Diocesan Safeguarding Advisory Panel The purpose of the Diocesan Safeguarding Advisory Panel is to provide advice, scrutiny and, where necessary, challenge to the Diocesan Bishop, the Diocese and Lincoln Cathedral regarding the safeguarding of children and vulnerable adults.
+Safeguarding 05.
+Diocesan Safeguarding Advisory Panel The purpose of the Diocesan Safeguarding Advisory Panel is to provide advice, scrutiny and, where necessary, challenge to the Diocesan Bishop, the Diocese and Lincoln Cathedral regarding the safeguarding of children and vulnerable adults.
 The panel aims to ensure that both the current statutory and relevant House of Bishops’ practice guidance is adhered to by the Bishop and by all diocesan and cathedral staff and office holders.
 The panel is independently chaired and is made up of senior church officers and independent members with safeguarding expertise drawn from a wide range of agencies including local authorities’ children and adult services, the police, survivors support advocacy, health clinical commissioning group and education.
-An introduction from Pat O'Brien, the Independent Chair of the DSAP, can be found here.
+We are currently in the process of appointing a new DSAP chair.
 The members offer expert advice regarding the setting, revision and implementation of policies, protocols and priorities relating to the safeguarding of children and vulnerable adults.
 This includes advice on practice and policies that, while not directly about safeguarding, nevertheless have an impact on the implementation of sound safeguarding practice in the Diocese, such as the management and retention of clergy records, the recruitment of clergy, staff and volunteers.
-The Diocesan Safeguarding Advisory Panel (DSAP) strategy for 2019-2021 and Action Plan for 2019 can be found here.
+The Diocesan Safeguarding Advisory Panel (DSAP) strategy and Action Plan for 2021 can be found HERE.
 The Panel provides an accountability structure for the Diocesan Safeguarding Adviser through professional oversight and scrutiny of safeguarding practice through quality assurance and audits.
 It regularly reports on safeguarding to the Bishop’s Council.
 It also acts as the primary point of strategic liaison between the Diocese and the public authorities in Lincolnshire, North Lincolnshire and North East Lincolnshire that are involved in the protection of children and vulnerable adults.